 My wedding day was less than three weeks away.
 I could hardly wait to finally marry the man I had already pledged my life and love to.
 My longings for marriage, intimacy, and a lifelong companion would finally be realized.
 As the days drew closer, my love for Zack grew deeper.
 I longed for the moment when I would truly be his.
 I longed to share all of me with all of him.
 I couldn’t wait to finally become one.

 Whether you’re single or married, you’ve probably felt that same deep desire for companionship, oneness, and intimacy.
 You’ve probably felt that inner longing to be fully known, cherished, and deeply loved by someone else.
-From the time your sexual desires were awaked, you’ve probably also felt that intense urge for sexually fulfillment and satisfaction.
+From the time your sexual desires were awaked, you’ve probably also felt that intense urge for sexual fulfillment and satisfaction.

 What if I told you that your sexual desires and longings actually had immense spiritual significance?

-What if I told you that your sex-drive was actually designed to point you toward a deeper spiritual relationship?
+What if I told you that your sex drive was actually designed to point you toward a deeper spiritual relationship?
 You’d probably look at me like I was a little crazy, right?
 Well, as crazy as it sounds (and I’ll agree with you on that), it’s actually true.

 God had an amazing plan and purpose in mind when He created your sexual design.
 From the first humans (Adam and Eve) until now, sexuality wasn’t a random act of creation.
 It was an intentional and integral part of God’s greater mission.
-Everything about your sexual design —from your sex-drive, inner longings, desire for intimacy, and inclination toward marriage — were given to you by God to ultimately point you back to Him.
+Everything about your sexual design —from your sex drive, inner longings, desire for intimacy, and inclination toward marriage — were given to you by God to ultimately point you back to Him.

 Sexuality was designed to be an earthly metaphor of a much greater spiritual reality.